-As the sponsor of the Group Transit Asset Management Plan: 2019-2022, completed in 2018, the Commission, in close coordination with the eight participating transit operators, will assist with preparing data, narrative reports, and an annual consolidated condition assessment in compliance with the final Transit Asset Management Rule (49 CFR 625.53 and 49 CFR 625.55)
+As the sponsor of the Group Transit Asset Management Plan: 2019-2022, last completed in 2018, the Commission, in close coordination with the eight participating transit operators, will assist with preparing data, narrative reports, and an annual consolidated condition assessment in compliance with the final Transit Asset Management Rule (49 CFR 625.53 and 49 CFR 625.55), Additionally Commission staff in close coordination with transit operators, will initiate and complete a new Group Transit Asset Management Plan for the years 2023-2026.

-During 2021, the Commission staff will conduct TDM outreach activities, including working with businesses to increase multimodal transportations options available to employees.
+During 2022, the Commission staff will conduct TDM outreach activities, including working with businesses to increase multimodal transportations options available to employees.